How to Cancel a Purchase Contract

 - After Expiration of Inspection Periods.
 In states like California, standard default periods are 17 days for inspections.
 However, if a buyer does not withdraw all contingencies, that time period is extended until the contingencies are withdrawn.
 In other words, the buyer does not lose the right to cancel simply because the contract cancellation period has expired or lapsed.
 It continues until a seller objects.

-In such cases, sellers are advised to give buyers a notice to perform, calling for action within a certain time period, typically ranging from 24 to 72 hours.
+In such cases, sellers are advised to give buyers a notice to perform, calling for action within a certain time period, typically 72 hours.
 If the buyer does not sign a release of contingencies within that time period and deliver it, the seller can then cancel the contract.
 For more information, contact a real estate lawyer.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.